aa-samra/iALS_speedup/README.md

 # Comparison of Several Implementations for iALS (Rendle 2021)

 There experiment compare several implementations for implicit feedback Alternating Least Squares (iALS).
-All of them adopt the matrix factorization approach (not SDG).
+All of them adopt the matrix factorization approach (not SDG) and exploit the sparsity of the user/item interaction matrix.

 ## Requirements:
 * `numpy`